jar398/listtools/doc/guide.md

    it is not the case that A !
 B;
    at least one individual falls under both
  * A ?
 B: RCC-5 relationship is unknown

+## File formats

+### Checklist file format

+A checklist is given as a tabular text file.
+If the extension is `.csv` it is assumed to be CSV (comma-separated); otherwise it's assumed to be TSV (tab-separated).
+Each row is a 'record'.

+A checklist should use [Darwin Core Taxon](https://dwc.tdwg.org/terms/#taxon) column headings for information of special significance to these commands.
+Other columns can be included and will be ignored or passed through as appropriate.

+A prefix `dwc:` on column headings is optional.

+`canonicalName` is an additional column that is not from Darwin Core but is important.

+`managed_id` is a column used internally to the tools but it not relevant to most users.
+(It is used for distinguishing the case of aligning checklists with a 'managed' identifier space (e.g. versions of GBIF or NCBI Taxonomy) from checklists that could have accidental identifier collisions.)

+Here are Darwin Core headings used by one or more of the tools.

+ - `taxonID`: the record's primary key, uniquely specifying a record within a checklist
+ - `scientificName`: the full taxonomic name with authorship information
+ - `canonicalName`: the taxonomic name without authorship
+ - `scientificNameAuthorship`: the authorship (e.g. Smith, 1825)
+ - `namePublishedInYear`: year of publication; part of authorship (e.g. 1825)
+ - `taxonRank`: `species`, `subspecies`, `genus`, and so on
+ - `taxonomicStatus`: `accepted`, `synonym`, or any of a few variants of this [document]
+ - `nomenclaturalStatus`:
+ - `taxonRemarksCitation`:

+One of `scientificName` or `canonicalName` must be given.

+### Exemplar file format

+Some commands read or write files that specify exemplars.
+An exemplar file can be computed by the `exemplar.py` command or provided independently if it can be made in some other way.
+This section should be of interest if you don't want or don't need to use `exemplar.py`.

+An exemplar file has one output row for each inference (or any kind of statement) that an exemplar falls under some taxon concept.

+ - `checklist`: 0 for the A checklist, 1 for B
+ - `taxonID`: the checklist record for a taxon concept
+ - `exemplar id`: identifies an exemplar, locally to this file (not globally)

+By construction, each exemplar id will have at least one exemplar file row giving an A record for a taxon concept it falls under, and one giving a B record for a taxon concept it falls under.

+If an individual E belongs to taxon concept T, then E is trivially seen to fall under all ancestors of T.  Therefore the exemplar file doesn't need to include these redundant statements about ancestors.
+By the same token, it is desirable to find the most specific taxon concepts containing E (as described above).

 ## The tools